n8n-io/n8n-docs/docs/integrations/creating-nodes/plan/node-types.md

 Trigger nodes start a workflow and supply the initial data.
 A workflow can contain multiple trigger nodes but with each execution, only one of them will execute, depending on the triggering event.

-There are mainly three types of trigger nodes in n8n which are:
+There are three types of trigger nodes in n8n:

 | Type | Description | Example Nodes |
 | --- | --- | --- |